rust-lang/rustup/doc/user-guide/src/installation/windows-msvc.md

 ![Select the latest MSVC component](images/component-msvc.png)
 ![Select the Windows 11 SDK component](images/component-sdk.png)

+### Adding Language Packs (optional)

+After choosing the components, you may also want to select the language packs to install.
+Switch to the "Language Packs" tab and add the languages.
+It is recommended that you add the English language pack in addition to your preferred language.
+This will provide English language error messages, which may help when reporting errors.

+![Add the English language](images/step4.png)

 ### Completing the install

-After choosing the components, switch to the "Language Packs" tab and add the English language pack in addition to your preferred language.

-![Add the English language](images/step4.png)

 Finally click the install button and wait for everything to be installed.